Stuycs-K/finalprojectapcs-4-jiang-andy-takahashi-sean/DEVLOG-Andy.md

 ### 2025-05-28
 Added basic rotation kicks (still need to work on S, Z, and T-spins) and improved movement when the piece reaches the end of the board.

+### 2025-06-02
+Added the end of the game, and shifted spawn higher.